-This section holds three knobs that you can use to individually control the level of noise created by using the pedal or pressing and releasing the keys.
-These real-world sounds are an integral part of the complete Rhodes piano sound.
+You can use these three knobs to individually control the level of noise created by using the pedals or pressing and releasing the keys.
+These real-world sounds are an integral part of the complete grand piano sound.
 They have also been sampled separately and you can apply them as desired.